SlavkoPar/Support-MERN/README.md

 In the project directory, you can run:
 ### `yarn run dev`
 Runs concurrently server script "backend/server.js" and the React App in the development mode.\
-"backend/server.js" script starts 'Express' web application framework and connect MongoDB database.
+"backend/server.js" script starts 'Express' web application framework and connects MongoDB database.

 ### `yarn start`